zoeeechu/D95_quick_installer/README.md

 it was made for my use but can be easily tweaked for your own

-it detecs what version of OSX you have and installs the driver accordingly
+it detects what version of OSX you have and installs the driver accordingly

 NOTE I DONT HAVE THE PPD FILE FOR MOST MACOS VERSIONS YOU CAN FIND IT FOR YOUR MACOS VERSION IN:
 ```/etc/cups/```